Palliative Care PhD - 2020 Entry

 Education in palliative care is valued across Europe and also internationally, particularly in resource poor countries.
 This PhD is the first doctoral programme to be offered globally, and the first to support the education of palliative care professionals - generating knowledge that’s relevant and applicable to their working contexts.

 This part-time, flexible doctorate runs over a minimum of four and a maximum of seven years.
-The programme begins with a five-day Induction Academy at the University.
-Each of the subsequent academic years start with an optional three-day Academy.
-The rest of the course is delivered via e-learning.
+The programme begins with a compulsory five-day Induction Academy at the University.
+Each of the subsequent academic years start with a compulsory three-day Academy, while the rest of the course is delivered via e-learning.
 Attendance at the annual Academies is compulsory until you are confirmed on the PhD programme.